tsundberg/a-pragmatic-quick-guide-to-TDD/step-by-step-guide.md

 The setup still works.
 But we are not using the database yet.

-We used the im memory implementation as master.
+We used the in memory implementation as a working reference.
 If we now use the same tests and use it to drive the sql implementation, we have a fast and easy to change repository.
 And a harder to change but more persistent implementation.
-We will use the fast one as much as we can in the tests and the slow one verifying that everything works together.
+We will use the fast one as much as we can in the tests and the slow one to verify that everything works together.

 Add a runner for running the repository tests using SQL `SqlTodoRepositoryIT`